Last Updated on January 14, 2022 by Grow with Bovees

 Check The Health of Your Palm Tree

 It’s important to assess the health of your palm tree as it may be an indication of when the tree needs trimming.
-Overall, health problems that may call for trimming your palm include;
+Overall, health problems that may call for pruning your palm include;

 - Brown, white, or yellow fronds that appear wilted or drooping down